lvgl/docs_old/en/trans_txt/index.md.txt

 ### Where to get started?
 - For a general overview of LittlevGL visit [littlevgl.com](https://littlevgl.com)
-- To make some experiments with LittlevGL in a simulator on your PC or in even in your browser see the [Get started](/get-started/index) guide.
+- Go to the [Get started](/get-started/index) section to try Live demos in you browser, learn about the Simulator(s) and learn the basics of LittlevGL.
-- To see how you can port LittlevGL to your device go to the [Porting](/porting/index) section.
+- A detailed porting guide can be found in the [Porting](/porting/index) section.
-- To learn how LittlevGL works start to read the [Overview](/overview/index).
+- To learn how LittlevGL works go to the [Overview](/overview/index).
 - To read tutorials or share your own experiences go to the [Blog](https://blog.littlevgl.com)
-- To see the source doe of the library go to GitHub: [https://github.com/littlevgl/lvgl/](https://github.com/littlevgl/lvgl/).
+- To see the source code of the library check it on GitHub: [https://github.com/littlevgl/lvgl/](https://github.com/littlevgl/lvgl/).

 ### Where can I ask questions?
 To ask questions in the Forum: [https://forum.littlevgl.com/](https://forum.littlevgl.com/).

 We use [GitHub issues](https://github.com/littlevgl/lvgl/issues) for development related discussion.
 So you should use them only if your question or issue is tightly related to the development of the library.